sw1zpwr/whitebit-api/README.md

 2. Available API versions: `V1`, `V2`, `V4`.
 3. Using **Public endpoints**:
     1. Public endpoints are cached.
 You can find specific cache refresh interval for each particular request in API documentation.
-    2. Use HTTP method `GET` when making a request.
+    2. Use HTTP method `GET` method when making a request.
     3. Use `query string` if you need to send additional data.
 4. Using **Private endpoints**:
-    1. For making private API calls:
+    1. To make private API calls:
-        1. Please go to your personal cabinet on whitebit.com.
+        1. Go to your account on whitebit.com.
         2. Click on the API keys tab.
-        3. Select appropriate configuration tab for your API keys.
+        3. Select the appropriate configuration tab for your API keys.
 Different API keys allow access to different API calls.
-        4. Generate API keys and toggle activation switcher to "Activated".
+        4. Generate API keys and toggle the activation switcher to "Activated".
     2. Auth request should be using `POST` method and should include:
         1. Body data - **JSON** that includes:
-            1. **'request'** - request path without domain name.
+            1. **'request'** - a request path without the domain name.
 Example: `'/api/v4/trade-account/balance'`.
-            2. **'nonce'** - a number that is always **higher** than the previous request nonce number.
+            2. **'nonce'** - a number that is always **larger** than the previous request’s nonce number.
 Example: `'1594297865'`.
-A good trick to create the nonce is to use the unix timestamp in milliseconds.
-This way you'll always get an incrementing number, just be careful to not send two API calls at the same time or they will have the same nonce.
+A good method of creating a **nonce** is to use the unix timestamp in milliseconds.
+This way you'll always get an incrementing number, but make sure not to send two API calls at the same time, otherwise their nonce will be identical.
             3. **params of request** - Example: `'ticker': 'BTC'`
         2. Headers:
             1. `'Content-type': 'application/json'`